irmen/prog8/docs/source/syntaxreference.rst

 **Special status register branch form:**

 There is a special form of the if-statement that immediately translates into one of the 6502's branching instructions.
-It is almost the same as the regular if-statement but it lacks a contional expression part, because the if-statement itself defines on what status register bit it should branch on::
+It is almost the same as the regular if-statement but it lacks a conditional expression part, because the if-statement itself defines on what status register bit it should branch on::

 	if_XX  <statements>  [else  <statements> ]